-The house was rebuilt in about 1780.
-It is constructed in brick, and has a Kerridge stone-slate roof with a stone ridge.
+This listed house was rebuilt in about 1780 by Philip Antrobus.
+See the Antrobus family .It is constructed in brick, and has a Kerridge stone-slate roof with a stone ridge.
 The rear wall is in sandstone.
-The house is in three storeys, and has a three-bayfront.
+The house is in three stories, and has a three-bay front.
 At the top of the building is a fluted frieze under a projecting cornice.
-The doorway is flanked by ionic columns, and the windows are sashes
+The doorway is flanked by ionic columns, and the windows are sashes.

-Also on this census, on the very next page is another Turner Heath on the same road.
-Presumably one of them is Turner Heath Mill (see below) but it is not clear which is which.
-The Occupiers of the second house were Harry Chadwick aged twenty nine years, a cotton weaver from Bollington, his wife Emily aged twenty eight also from Bollington and Arthur their 1 yr old son.
+1901: William Bradley aged forty eight years a calico printer from Bollington lived at Turner Heath House with his wife Isabella Ann aged forty nine years and from Liverpool.
+They had four daughters between fourteen and twenty nine years, all were cotton weavers.
+Also on this census, on the very next page is another Turner Heath listing on the same road.
+Presumably one of them is Turner Heath Mill now named Heath House, but it is not clear which is which.
+The occupiers of the second house were Harry Chadwick aged twenty nine years, a cotton weaver from Bollington, his wife Emily aged twenty eight also from Bollington and Arthur their one year old son.
 Also living there was Emily`s Mother and Brother Jane Stringer aged fifty seven years and Arthur James Stringer a blacksmith aged twenty six and from Bollington.